degregar/codescape/.clinerules/memory-bank/progress.md

 - ✅ Community contribution workflow planned
 - ✅ All memory bank files updated with new architecture

-### Ready for Implementation
+### Current Implementation Status

-All planning complete.
-The VSCode extension can now be built with confidence in the established architecture.
-The modular, secure, community-focused approach will create a unique gaming experience that generates professional-quality code through narrative gameplay.

-**Status**: READY TO BUILD EXTENSION 🚀🔧
+Phase 1 is largely complete with a functional VSCode extension providing immersive cyberpunk gameplay.
+The basic game interface works perfectly, with all commands responding and narrative displaying directly in the game panel without popups.

+**Next Priority**: Implement actual Cline integration so that game commands trigger real TypeScript module generation, bringing the core vision to life.

+**Status**: CORE EXTENSION FUNCTIONAL - READY FOR CLINE INTEGRATION 🎮✨